material-motion/material-motion/specifications/runtime/README.md

 1. How are plans provided to a runtime?
 1. How does a runtime know how to perform plans?

-To answer the first question we introduce two new types into the system: `Plan` and `Transaction`.
+To answer the first question we introduce our first type: `Plan`.

 > A plan is an object representing **what you want something to do**.
-A transaction aggregates requests for plan-target associations.

 To answer the second question we introduce two more types: the `Performer` and the `Scheduler`.